-These are the expense which occurs before the business is officially corporate, so the company record it as an asset and amortize them over time.
+These are the expense which occurs before the business officially corporate, so the company record it as an asset and amortize them over time.
 The company does not record it into income statements in the first year as it is not relevant to any specific accounting period.

 The promotional expense of a business

 Some entities require to spend a huge budget on promotion of product, service, or even the brand itself.
-After building a good brand, the company can utilize it overtime and it will not necessary to promote more in the future.
+After building a good brand, the company can utilize it overtime and it will not necessary to spend more in the future.
 With this scenario, the company will classify it as an asset and reverse it to expense in the future.